moorepants/learn-multibody-dynamics/lagrange.rst

 Inertial forces from kinetic energy
 ===================================

-When learning about Kane's method, we learned that the negated inertial forces equal the applied forces, see :ref:`Unconstrained Equations of Motion`.
+When learning about Kane's method, we learned that the negated generalized inertial forces equal the applied forces, see :ref:`Unconstrained Equations of Motion`.
-A large part of Kane's method of deriving the equations of motions for a system is involved with finding the inertial forces.
+A large part of Kane's method of deriving the equations of motions for a system is involved with finding the generalized inertial forces.

-As an alternative, the following equation also get the inertial forces of a system, now by starting from the `kinetic energy TODO`_ :math:`T(\bar{u}, \bar{q})` expressed as function of the generalized coordinates :math:`\bar{q}`, and their corresponding generalized speeds :math:`\bar{u}`
+As an alternative, the following equation also get the generalized inertial forces of a system, now by starting from the `kinetic energy TODO`_ :math:`T(\dot{\bar{q}}, \bar{q})` expressed as function of the generalized coordinates :math:`\bar{q}`, and their time derivatives.

 .. _`kinetic energy TODO`: https://en.wikipedia.org/wiki/Work_in_process